divio/divio-cloud-docs/introduction/django/django-08-refinements.rst

 others.
 It's better if we can restrict ``ALLOWED_HOSTS`` to the right domains.

-Each Divio cloud environment is provided with a :ref:`DOMAIN <env-var-domain>` environment variable, and (if the project uses multiple domains) a :ref:`DOMAIN_ALIASES <env-var-domain-aliases>` environment variable.
+Each Divio cloud environment is provided with a :ref:`DOMAIN <env-var-domain>` environment variable, and (if the application uses multiple domains) a :ref:`DOMAIN_ALIASES <env-var-domain-aliases>` environment variable.
 These can be used to configure ``ALLOWED_HOSTS``.
 You can see what environment variables have been set by using:

 ..  code-block:: bash

-    divio project env-vars --all
+    divio app env-vars --all

 (Use the ``-s live`` option to see the variables for the Live environment.)